myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-18T03:48:09.106Z
+>
+> This is a nice reference, thx!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-18T03:45:06.425Z
+>
+> Dependence on the implementation of the client that creates the Threadgate is a somewhat worrisome factor

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-18T03:04:46.666Z
+>
+> deck.blue will soon release curated lists and mute words per column

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-17T12:18:50.574Z
 >
 > Cozy place